-If an applicant is making minor alterations to an existing or approved but not yet constructed wind power plant that exceed the final project update allowances set out in Table 4.2, the applicant may submit a letter of enquiry pursuant to sections 11, 12 and 18.2 of the Hydro and Electric Energy Regulation.
+If an applicant is making minor alterations to an existing or approved but not yet constructed wind power plant that exceed the final project update allowances set out in Table 4.2, the applicant may submit a letter of enquiry.
 In the letter of enquiry, the applicant must provide information respecting the need, nature, extent, land affected and the timing of the alterations.
 The applicant must demonstrate that the proposed alterations do not have any adverse impacts on the environment or any person.